ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

 tar -xvf openshift-client-mac-4.2.16.tar.gz
 sudo mv oc /usr/local/bin/oc
 ```

-Make sure your environment has the necessary prerequisites.

 Lets start with you logging into the cluster.
 You will be assigned a URL and a login id.